LouisLeNezet/louislenezet.github.io/_pages/my_projects.md

 ## BioShinyModules

-I've participated to the St-Judes BioHackathon in 2023 and worked on an R package proposing [shiny modules](https://shiny.posit.co/r/articles/improve/modules/) often used in biology shiny applications (e.g. import / export data, common graphics, ...).
+I've participated to the St-Judes BioHackathon in 2023 and worked on a R package proposing [shiny modules](https://shiny.posit.co/r/articles/improve/modules/) often used in biology shiny applications (e.g. import / export data, common graphics, ...).
 The aim is to have a common layout for all the modules to make them easily usable and operable.